SmileiPIC/TP-M2-GI/doc/source/introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned previously stated, the numerical tool you will use for this practical is the PIC code Smilei [Derouillat2018]_.
+As previously stated, the numerical tool you will use for this practical is the PIC code Smilei [Derouillat2018]_.
 A prior knowledge of Smilei is not mandatory for the purposes of the practical exercises.
 Yet, checking `Smilei’s website <https://smileipic.github.io/Smilei/>`_  for information